VashMKS/ada-project/README.md

-# An Overview on the Echo-chamber Effect
+# The Echo Chamber Effect - A Case Study (provisional title)

 ## Abstract
 Has the high connectivity that came with the internet made us better?
 Is it fostering healthy discussion and debate between the different communities or is the amount of information available distracting us from the real issues of our society?
 Which sources are reliable?
 Who to trust?
 If we form an opinion, was it really our own or were we influenced by someone with an agenda?
 Do this things even happen or is this all just tin-foil hat speculation?